matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-supplementary-requirements.md

 3. **Focus on automation** to reduce manual compliance burden
 4. **Plan for scalability** to accommodate future standard updates

-This supplementary documentation ensures Manimp achieves **100% EN 1090 compliance** across all execution classes, providing the most comprehensive steel construction management platform available in the European market.
+This supplementary documentation ensures SteelAxis achieves **100% EN 1090 compliance** across all execution classes, providing the most comprehensive steel construction management platform available in the European market.

 ---